blahajjessie/kakaw/api-docs/interface/player-http.md

 ## Join game

 #### Description:
-Allows a player ot join a game
+Allows a player to join a game

 #### Endpoint:
 `POST /games/:gameId/players`: